ttscoff/bunch/bunch-files/snippets.md

 ## Wait Until Apps Have Launched {#waitingsnippet}

-If you indent a snippet line by 4 spaces or one tab, it will automatically try to wait until all of the apps in the bunch have launched (or quit, if they're `!apps`).
-There's a dropdead timeout in case not all apps properly report their launch/termination to the OS.
+A "Waiting Snippet" is a snippet line indented by 4 spaces or 1 tab.

+A Waiting Snippet will try to wait until all of the apps in the bunch have launched (or quit, if they're `!apps`).
+There's a timeout in case not all apps properly report their launch/termination to the OS.

 ```
 Skype